The Singleton

 Localized: reading as if Kael is in Seattle, near the Space Needle

 Jeff arrived at the office at 6:47 a.m. because he had not slept.
-The building's air was already sixty-eight degrees.
+The building's air was already sixty-eight degrees, the way it was always sixty-eight degrees, a number the campus held against the world like a vow.
 The cleaning bots were finishing the eighth floor.
 The coffee bar was dark.
-He sat at his desk and ran `git log --oneline` on the project repo because he always did, because it was the first thing a working SDE did on a working morning, a small ritual that said *the system is still here and so am I.*
+He sat at his desk and ran `git log --oneline` on the project repo, because he always did, because it was the first thing a working SDE did on a working morning, a small ritual that said *the system is still here and so am I.*

 The top commit was not one he remembered.